 Robert Half is also at the forefront of remote hiring, offering a secure virtual workspace to get candidates up and running.
-The company can also provide remote workers with laptops and tablets backed by Robert Half’s security center, along with mobile hotspots and 4G data sticks to ensure they have reliable WiFi.
+The company can also provide remote workers with laptops and tablets backed by Robert Half’s security center.

-Korn Ferry was founded in 1969 by entrepreneurs Lester Korn and Richard Ferry, and, by 1981, had become the largest executive search firm in the world.
-It currently operates in 104 offices in 52 countries and employs 8,678 people worldwide.
+Korn Ferry was founded in 1969 by entrepreneurs Lester Korn and Richard Ferry, and, now has 7,000 employees in 50 countries.
 We chose it as the best for executive hiring since it offers a range of executive search services including assessment, c-suite and board team coaching, succession planning, and more.